mhaidarhanif/mhaidarhanif-astro/README.md

 ### Project structure

-Inside AstroWind template, you'll see the following folders and files:
+Inside the template, you'll see the following folders and files:

 ```
 /